If an event is “priced into the market”, then it means that investors and traders already expect that event to occur.

 As a result, you decide to invest in it.

-Seven months pass by and the company loses its legal battle, just as you predicted it would.
+Seven months pass by and the company loses its legal battle, just as you predicted.

 Are you likely to sell?
 Of course not.
 Why?
-Because you already factored this in while you were buying your shares.
+Because you already factored this in when you decided to purchase your shares.

 Meanwhile, other investors and traders are scratching their heads and wondering why the bad news hasn’t led to a huge drop in the share price.